freenas/freenas-docs/userguide/system.rst

 manually activate the standby |ctrlr-term|, then install the update on the previously active |ctrlr-term|.

-Starting an HA update shows a confirmation dialog that also explains this update process.
+Starting an HA update shows a dialog that explains this update process.
 To start the HA update, click :guilabel:`CONTINUE`.
-A dialog shows the progress of downloading, syncing, and installing the update.
+The update progress is shown.

-.. note:: All other clients logged in to the system will see a dialog explaining that an update is in progress and that the system will restart when the update is complete.
+.. note:: Other users logged in to |web-ui| are shown a dialog explaining that an update is in progress and that the system will restart when the update is complete.

 The standby |ctrlr-term| reboots after installing the update.
 This can take some time.
-When it is back online, the |web-ui| prompts to continue the update process by initiating a :ref:`Failover`.
+When it is back online, the |web-ui| asks the user to initiate a :ref:`Failover` to continue the update process.

 .. figure:: images/truenas/system-update-ha-failover.png